 Mostly displaying creations of the van Gogh brothers, Vincent and Theo, the Museum also showcases paintings of Henri de Toulouse-Lautrec and Paul Gauguin and some older artists such as Jean-François Millet and Léon Lhermitte.
 Visitors can also see paintings by Monet and Manet, and a sculpture by Rodin.

 Attached to the museum is a research library that is open to the public.
 Here, visitors can attend films and lectures about van Gogh.

 National Portrait Gallery, Trafalgar Square, London

-Established in 1856, the National Portrait Gallery (NPG) became the world’s first portrait gallery, with its collection solely focusing on the portraits of famous British people—with the selection based not on the artist, but on the person portrayed.
+Established in 1856, the National Portrait Gallery (NPG) became the world’s first portrait gallery, with its collection solely focusing on the portraits of famous British people—with the selection based not on the artist, but the person portrayed.

 Tate Britain entered the art scene when sugar tycoon and philanthropist Sir Henry Tate bequeathed his Millbank art gallery, in Westminster—including his art collection in it—to Britain.

-Tate Modern (a restored power station shaped like an upside down ‘T’ or a croquet mallet) came into being in 2000 when Tate Britain’s huge collection of modern art needed to be moved to a different location Designed by famed Swiss architects Jacques Herzog and Pierre de Meuron of Herzog & de Meuron, Tate Modern is situated along the south bank of the river Thames.
+Tate Modern (a restored power station shaped like an upside-down ‘T’ or a croquet mallet) came into being in 2000 when Tate Britain’s huge collection of modern art needed to be moved to a different location Designed by famed Swiss architects Jacques Herzog and Pierre de Meuron of Herzog & de Meuron, Tate Modern is situated along the south bank of the River Thames.